Bill Whittle: Public speaking

 Whittle is a frequent guest speaker at political rallies and other public events.

 Whittle's appearance at the Orange County Republicans' annual Flag Day dinner in June 2011 inadvertently found him opposing co-speaker New Mexico Governor Susana Martinez who advocated that California Republicans should be focusing its efforts on winning over Hispanic-American voters.

 Personal life

 Whittle is married to Russian photographer Natasha Melnikova.

 Aviation

 Whittle is an instrument-rated pilot of glider and light aircraft.
 He studied aviation as a teenager with the intention of entering the U.S. Air Force Academy.
 Author and screenwriter Michael Walsh, in his 2009 novel Hostile Intent, credited Whittle for teaching him the OODA loop.

 On July 9, 2005, Whittle was involved in an incident while attempting to land at Visalia Municipal Airport when the front landing gear failed.
-The airport's runway was closed for an hour, however, neither Whittle nor the other passenger were injured.
+The airport's runway was closed for an hour; however, neither Whittle nor the other passenger was injured.
 Whittle has described similar incidents in his flying career.